ytakefuji/virtual_switch/README.md

 This repository shows how to integrate artificial intelligence libraries such as mediapipe with Arduino Nano.

-Three Python programs (fingersw.py, fvsw.py, fvswt.py) are disclosed.
+Three Python programs (fingersw.py, fvsw.py, fvswt.py) are to control an LED.

+fservo.py is to control a servo with digital pin#2 on Arduino by index-finger-tip.

 # fingersw.py
 fingersw.py works with 1_0LED.ino arduino.